awsdocs/aws-ios-developer-guide/doc_source/s3-server-side-encryption.rst

 ``SSECustomerKeyMD5`` is a property of ``AWSS3PutObjectOutput``.
-If server-side encryption with a customer-provided encryption key is requested, the response will include this header to provide round trip message integrity verification of the customer-provided encryption key.
+If server-side encryption with a customer-provided encryption key is requested, the response will include this header.
+The response provides round trip message integrity verification of the customer-provided encryption key.
 You can access ``SSECustomerKeyMD5`` as follows.

     .. container:: option